pzmudzinski/lambda-google-sign-in/article/article.md

 };
 ```

-`authorizationHandler` generates `allow` policy for all (thus `"*"`) resources, since if `AWS` caches policy response.
-If we used `event.methodArn` client would be able to execute only on response while getting `403` for all further ones.
+`authorizationHandler` generates `allow` policy for all (thus `"*"`) resources, because of the way `AWS` caches policy response (based on `Authorization` header).
+If we used `event.methodArn` client would be able to execute only on response while getting `403` for all further ones (because of `arn` mismatch).
 We could generate something more strict here, but for now let's keep it simple.

 `verifyTokenHandler` returns `statusCode` according to sent token: